pbaille/crux-starter/doc/article.md

             [crux-starter.p00_setup :refer [node]]
             [crux-starter.sugar :refer [puts q]]))
 ```
-### data
+### Data
-putting some data to play with in the database
+Putting some data to play with in the database:

 ``` clojure
 (puts